smart-edge-open/edgeservices/README.md

 > NOTE: It's recommended to use a Minimal CentOS Linux installation media, as only a minimal set of packages will be installed on disk.
 This brings the benefits of faster installation time, reduced OS complexity and overload (GUI, needless services running in background).

+> NOTE: Running CentOS operating system for EdgeNode Build/Deploy server as a virtual machine is not supported.
+Install it directly on physical server.

 ## 6.1.
 Base OS installation options
 Since Minimal installation image does not contain any options for packages to be installed, the only options operator has to set are:
 - correct time and timezone